MikeHopley/ftl-ships-strategy/index.md

 Shields-3, shields-4, then look for a weapon.
 Rushing shields gives you more opportunities for safe crew kills.
 Slug Repair Gel is fine to keep or sell (sells for 20 in Balance Mod).

 Start fights with Dual Lasers + Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
 Use the bomb against threatening weapons.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).

 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
 Anti-bio Beam is good for crew-kills early on, but falls off later; don't be afraid to sell it in exchange for something more straightforward.
 Breach Bomb remains useful the whole game, but you may find something more potent instead.

 Start your second Slug on weapons, then move to engines as needed.
 Venting the front of the ship is awkward, so consider pre-venting and letting oxygen refill a bit.

+You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 [Defence drones work well on this ship](https://i.imgur.com/IQpdpCr.jpg), as all rooms are outside the blind spot.

 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).